-Cholesterol is likely something you have come to associate with poor dietary health, but there are benefits to this waxy-substance that often go unmentioned.
+Many associate cholesterol fats with poor dietary soundness, but there are benefits to this waxy-substance that often go unmentioned.

-Cholesterol is a waxy, whiteish-yellow fatty substance that is capable of travelling through the bloodstream thanks to the liver.
+Cholesterol is a waxy, whiteish-yellow fatty substance capable of travelling through the bloodstream catalysed by the liver.

 Cholesterol is found in all the cells in the body, comes in different forms and is vital to many bodily functions.